 • Being vigilant in avoiding the possibility of editors and/or referees delaying a manuscript for suspect reasons

-• Establishing clear guidelines for authors regarding acceptable practices for publication of articles, particularly those required to replicate the research, before and after publication
+• Establishing clear guidelines for authors regarding acceptable practices for the publication of articles, particularly those required to replicate the research, before and after publication

 • Establishing a procedure for reconsidering editorial decisions